-VANCOUVER, Wash. - The National Weather Service has lifted the Air Stagnation Advisories called last week during the lingering stagnant weather conditions.
-As a result the Southwest Clean Air Agency (SWCAA) has lifted the Air Quality Advisories that called on residents of Cowlitz and Lewis Counties to voluntarily postpone their wood burning activities.
+VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is now lifting the Air Stagnation Advisories that called on residents of Cowlitz and Lewis Counties to voluntarily postpone their wood burning activities.
 A low pressure system has moved in over western Washington bringing some precipitation and improved ventilation allowing better mixing and clearing of air pollutants such as wood smoke.
-Forecasters currently expect favorable conditions to prevail through the weekend with another high pressure system possible early next week.
-SWCAA will watch the weather forecasts and the air pollution monitors and advise of any changes.
+Forecasters currently expect favorable conditions to prevail through the weekend and into next week.
+SWCAA sincerely thanks all who observed the advisories.

 Even during more favorable weather conditions the Southwest Clean Air Agency encourages everyone who heats their homes with wood to burn as clean as possible, using only dry, seasoned firewood and being mindful smoke impacts on their neighbors.
 Proper burning practices should produce no visible smoke from the chimney.
-For clean burning tips, visit www.swcleanair.org/burnclean.html.
+For clean burning tips and to subscribe for email notifications of burn bans and advisories visit www.swcleanair.org/burnclean.html.